toptal/crystalball/README.md

 ### ModifiedSpecs

 As the name implies, checks for modified specs.
 The scope can be modified by passing a regex as argument, which defaults to `%r{spec/.*_spec\.rb\z}`.
-This strategy does not depend on a previoulsy generated case map.
+This strategy does not depend on a previously generated case map.

 ### Custom strategies

 As with the map generator you may define custom strategies for prediction.
 It must be an object that responds to `#call(diff, case_map)` (where `diff` is a `Crystalball::SourceDiff` and `case_map` is a `Crystalball::CaseMap`) and returns an array of paths.

-Check out the [implementation](https://github.com/toptal/crystalball/tree/master/lib/crystalball/predictor) of the default strategies for details.
+Check out [default strategies implementation](https://github.com/toptal/crystalball/tree/master/lib/crystalball/predictor) for details.

 ## Under the hood

 TODO: Write good description for anyone who wants to customize behavior

+## Spring integration

+It's very easy to integrate Crystalball with [Spring](https://github.com/rails/spring).
+Check out [spring-commands-crystalball](https://github.com/pluff/spring-commands-crystalball) for details.

 ## Plans

-1. RSpec runner + Spring integration
+1. RSpec parallel integration
 1. Map size optimization
 1. Different strategies for execution map
 1. Different strategies for failure predictor